KoDesigns/pretty-ls/README.md

 - Paste into your config, pick correct file based on CLI

 Usage:
-- Write "pls" to use in folders
+- Write "pls" in terminal to use